 The school has a communicator app for parents to keep up-to-date with school activities and there are school buses serving the community with children from EY1 to G12 are allowed to use them.
 It is difficult to see how Raha International can grow much larger, given the constraints of the site, but there is no doubt that parents will be disappointed if it does not do so.
 The school is serving its very large and diverse community, and would appear to be doing so very well – outstandingly in fact.

 Fees are payable in three installments: Semester 1 in August, Semester 2 in December and Semester 3 in March.
-Textbooks are included in tuition fees for EY 1 up to Grade 10.
+Materials are included in tuition fees for EY 1 up to Grade 10.
 Diploma textbooks for Grade 11 and 12 should be purchased for each course.